On the characterization of constrained correlated equilibria in Markov games: Constrained correlated equilibria

 An important solution concept in Markov games is the correlated equilibrium.
 The constrained correlated equilibrium generalizes this notion to \emph{constrained Markov games}.
-Such an equilibrium is defined as a policy that is robust against a given set of players' modifications, in the sense that for each player $i$, deviating to a new policy under a set of modifications will either be not profitable or result in an infeasible policy.
-In the following, we define possible sets of modifications $\Phi^i$, distinguishing between non-Markovian and Markovian, as well as between stochastic and deterministic modifications.
+Before giving a formal definition, we introduce the Markovian stochastic modification.